 “Prostate Cancer UK have done a fantastic job in raising awareness of the disease within the golf community.
 The disease sadly exists in every golf club, and there’s still a lot more work to be done.

 “One in eight men in the UK will be affected by the disease – that means that one in eight families will have their lives changed by prostate cancer.
 It’s important for men to know their risk of the disease and to support the charity in its fight against prostate cancer.”

 Everyone’s been getting involved, from Danny Willett himself, to former European Tour professional Andrew Murray – even Golfsupport!
 (See our entry below).

 But the challenge also lends itself to non-golfers too, as early entries have shown that equipment is not essential.
 Some people have used skateboards, fruit, ping pong balls and even baseball mitts.
 All you need is a bit of creativity!
-See them on the hashtag on Twitter!
+View them all over on the hashtag on Twitter!

 Golfsupport are proud to support Prostate Cancer UK.